 There are four tiers of membership, and member contributions are calculated depending on the participating members of a household.

 Zion Health regards adopted children the same as biological children regarding membership.
-Any physical conditions of which the adoptive parents are aware prior to the legal adoption of the child are considered pre-existing conditions and are subject to the sharing limitations and phase-in period outlined in the Member Guidelines.
+Any physical conditions of which the adoptive parents are aware prior to the legal adoption of the child are considered pre-membership medical conditions and are subject to the sharing limitations and phase-in period outlined in the Member Guidelines.
+Adopted children cannot be added to a Zion Health membership prior to birth.

 A grandchild (or grandchildren) may be included as part of their grandparent’s membership if they meet the following criteria.